eyp/federated-learning-network/README.md

     Client registered successfully

 ### Training sessions
-Once we have server and clients running properly and registered, just go to the browser to http://localhost:5000/training.
+Once we have server and clients running properly and registered, just go to the browser to `http://localhost:5000/training.
 This will launch a training session between all the clients registered.
-You can see the progress of the trainings in each client's console.
+You can see the progress of the training in each client's console.

+    Federated Learning config:
+    --Learning Rate: 1.0
+    --Epochs: 20
+    --Batch size: 256

+    Training started...
+    Accuracy of model trained at epoch 1 : 0.9118
+    Accuracy of model trained at epoch 2 : 0.9118
+    Accuracy of model trained at epoch 3 : 0.9118
+    Accuracy of model trained at epoch 4 : 0.9118
+    Accuracy of model trained at epoch 5 : 0.8824
+    Accuracy of model trained at epoch 6 : 0.8824
+    Accuracy of model trained at epoch 7 : 0.9118
+    Accuracy of model trained at epoch 8 : 0.9118
+    Accuracy of model trained at epoch 9 : 0.9118
+    Accuracy of model trained at epoch 10 : 0.9118
+    Accuracy of model trained at epoch 11 : 0.9118
+    Accuracy of model trained at epoch 12 : 0.9118
+    Accuracy of model trained at epoch 13 : 0.9118
+    Accuracy of model trained at epoch 14 : 0.9118
+    Accuracy of model trained at epoch 15 : 0.9118
+    Accuracy of model trained at epoch 16 : 0.9412
+    Accuracy of model trained at epoch 17 : 0.9412
+    Accuracy of model trained at epoch 18 : 0.9412
+    Accuracy of model trained at epoch 19 : 0.9412
+    Accuracy of model trained at epoch 20 : 0.9412
+    Training finished...

 You can do more training sessions afterwards and see how the model improves.
-If the clients didn't finish its trainings, the server will show a message in the console telling that it's still in status CLIENTS_TRAINING, and the new training session must wait.
+If the clients didn't finish its trainings, the server will show a message in the console telling it's still in status CLIENTS_TRAINING, and the new training session must wait.

 ## Customization